-The striking Lexus LC500 and LC500h have received minor revisions for the 2020 model year, and are now available in Australian showrooms.
+The striking Lexus LC500 and LC500h have received minor revisions for the 2020 model year and are now available in Australian showrooms alongside a new LC500 Convertible.

-Prices are up by almost $5000 compared to the outgoing model, though Lexus says the updated version introduces “significant chassis enhancements that underscore the Lexus commitment to delivering a more exhilarating driving experience”.
+Prices are up by almost $5000 compared to the outgoing coupe, though Lexus says the updated version introduces “significant chassis enhancements that underscore the Lexus commitment to delivering a more exhilarating driving experience”.

 These upgrades include: